Seattle pays $1.55 million to bicyclist thrown under bus by streetcar track in 2015

 Last week he wrote in a statement: “I learned through my attorney that nine other similar bicycle/rail gap accidents had occurred where bicyclists fell due to the First Hill Streetcar tracks before my crash.
 Seven accidents had occurred after my crash.
 I hoped that my lawsuit would help prevent additional, similar bicycle accidents.”

-In contesting the suit, City Attorney Pete Holmes’ team wrote that Seattle might seek evidence that “contributory negligence” by Ahrendt was partly to blame.
-The case didn’t reach that point, but the settlement language says Seattle doesn’t admit liability.

-A city consultant, Alta Planning + Design, recommended in 2010 that the city take safety measures for bicyclists around streetcar tracks.
+“The vast majority of cyclists in Seattle and around the world safely navigate streets that have embedded streetcar rails,” said a statement by City Attorney Pete Holmes’ office.
+“Without commenting on any particular accidents or cases, all users must follow the rules of the road and travel with awareness of street and traffic conditions around them.”

 The track position, in the interior lanes of Jackson, was expected to reduce conflicts with bicyclists, who tend to use curbside lanes.
 But heavy bus traffic and right-turning cars create pressure on Jackson for cyclists to merge left.

-The case revived questions about whether the city should install rubberized track filler to lower the odds of a bike being snared.
+The case revived questions about whether the city should install rubberized track filler, to lower the odds of a bike being snared.

 Filler exists on a short length of Eighth Avenue South, to help people using walkers to cross more easily.
 That rail near the maintenance barn takes less punishment than the main trackway where all-day train trips would constantly wear out the filler, the city argued in court papers.

+The Seattle Department of Transportation (SDOT) said it kept bike safety in mind by creating separated bike lanes for 1.2 miles along Broadway where the streetcar also runs, but still considers rubber fill unworkable.

+“Since this incident occurred, we have been evaluating safety of bikes and streetcars across the two existing lines and considering a variety of potential safety improvements along the system which we expect to be able to share in the near future,” spokesman Ethan Bergerson said by email Thursday.

-In addition to this case, the city paid almost $500,000 to the family of Desiree McCloud, who fell and died while cycling amid streetcar tracks at 14th Avenue South in 2016, KIRO television reports.
+Besides this case, the city paid almost $500,000 to the family of Desiree McCloud, who fell and died while cycling amid streetcar tracks on East Yesler Way in 2016, KIRO television reports.
 A reader call-out by The Seattle Times three years ago attracted more than 100 anecdotes from cyclists who say they fell in streetcar rails.

-The Seattle Department of Transportation is promoting South King Street, a calmer two-lane road, as a safer east-west bike route through the Chinatown International District.
+The SDOT is promoting South King Street, a calmer two-lane road, as a safer east-west bike route through the Chinatown International District.
 Sidewalk and signal improvements on King are scheduled to begin in August.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.